Connecticut State Community College Norwalk

 Community college in Norwalk, Connecticut, U.S.

-CT State Community College Norwalk, formerly Norwalk Community College (NCC), Norwalk State Technical College and Norwalk Community-Technical College, is a public community college in Norwalk, Connecticut.
-It is the third-largest of the twelve colleges in the Connecticut State Colleges & Universities (CSCU) system.
-The school, which has an open admissions policy, offers 45 associate degree and 26 certificate programs.
+Connecticut State Community College Norwalk, also called CT State Community College Norwalk and is a public community college campus in Norwalk, Connecticut.
+Originally opened in 1961, it gained its current name in 2023 when it merged with twelve other community colleges to create its parent institution, the Connecticut State Community College.
+A commuter campus with no dormitories, the college's primary service area includes ten towns in southwest Fairfield County.

-NCC has about 6,200 full- and part-time students in credit programs and about 5,700 students in noncredit programs.
-A commuter school with no dormitories, the college's primary service area includes ten towns in southwest Fairfield County.
-Housatonic Community College in Bridgeport, Gateway Community College in New Haven and North Haven, and Naugatuck Valley Community College in Waterbury are the nearest of the state's other community colleges.

-Along with certificates, the college grants the Associate in Arts, Associate in Science, and Associate in Applied Science degrees.
-Graduates of NCC are eligible for articulated admission to the Connecticut state university system and the University of Connecticut.
-A notable example of this is P-Tech Norwalk, which allows high school students to gain college credits through NCC with dual enrollment.

 History

 Norwalk Community College and Norwalk State Technical College were each founded in 1961.
-In 1992, the colleges merged to become "Norwalk Community-Technical College."
-In October 1999 the name format "community college" was approved for all state community colleges by the Board of Trustees of the Connecticut Community-Technical Colleges.
+In 1992, the colleges merged to become Norwalk Community-Technical College.
+In October 1999, the name format "community college" was approved for all state community colleges by the Board of Trustees of the Connecticut Community-Technical Colleges, changing it to the Norwalk Community College..

 In 2009, the college graduated more than 700 students.
-More than 25 percent of the Class of 2009 graduated from high schools outside the United States.
+More than 25 percent of the class of 2009 graduated from high schools outside the United States.

+In 2023, Norwalk Community College merged with twelve other community colleges to form Connecticut State Community College.
+Now a campus of Connecticut State Community College, it was renamed Connecticut State Community College Norwalk.

+Campus

+The college is located on a 30 acre campus at 188 Richards Avenue in Norwalk, Connecticut.
+The campus has two 140000 sqft buildings, one on each side of the street.
+Classes are offered in both buildings.
+As a commuter school, it has no dormitories.